rcook/beginning-practical-haskell/index.md

 This course will build up enough knowledge and understanding of the Haskell programming language to tackle a real-world problem&mdash;something not difficult but not completely trivial.
 The problem I've chosen is one that I've often tackled, specifically web scraping: pulling web pages off the Internet and extract and manipulating numerical and textual data.

+I wrote the original web scraper in Python in about two hours.
+The Haskell version took a wee while longer, clocking it at around eight, but is superior in nearly every respect.

 ## Overview

 * Will teach the essentials required to write real programs in Haskell